IT ALL BEGAN IN 1932…

 George T. Hall

-When George Hall started the company, he often referred to it as “the house that service built.”
-We work each day to live up to his legacy of customer service, technical support, and continuous improvement.
+When George Hall started the company, he often referred to it as "The House That Service Built".
+As a company we work each day to live up to his legacy of customer service, technical support, and continuous improvement.
+To learn more about GTH's journey from trailer manufacturer and distributor to a full-service control solutions provider, click here.

 THE HISTORY OF THE GEORGE T. HALL COMPANY